5 Mar 2026

 4 Nov 2024 & 5 Nov 2024

-On transformations and metamorphoses - Compost with Markus Bier, Vik Bayer, and Michael Reindel
+On transformations and metamorphoses - Compost

-With Markus Bier and Vik Bayker/Michael Reindel (Compost Collective, Vienna), students learned about composting as both ecological practice and speculative method.
+With Markus Bier and Vik Bayer/Michael Reindel (Compost Collective, Vienna), students learned about composting as both ecological practice and speculative method.
 Activities ranged from making biochar to building compost heaps, while also reflecting on cycles of transformation.
 Field visits included a local school garden and Karlsruhe’s community gardens.

 8 Oct 2024